Hungary's OTP to buy Banca Romaneasca from Greece's NBG: sources

-BUDAPEST/ATHENS (Reuters) - Hungary's OTP Bank OTPB.BU has agreed to buy Romania's Banca Romaneasca from the National Bank of Greece (NBG), two sources with knowledge of the deal told Reuters on Friday, continuing OTP's acquisition drive in central and eastern Europe.
+BUDAPEST/ATHENS (Reuters) - Hungary's OTP Bank (OTPB.BU) has agreed to buy Romania's Banca Romaneasca from the National Bank of Greece (NBG), two sources with knowledge of the deal told Reuters on Friday, continuing OTP's acquisition drive in central and eastern Europe.

 "There is a deal, NBG's unit will be sold to OTP," a source in Athens said.